 Some Troubleshooting Tips for Your Furnace:

 These minor difficulties may be a tremendous burden on a chilly, short day.
-So, before you contact a heating repair in Fresno, here are some fast troubleshooting strategies to help you out.
+So, before you contact a heating repair in Tulare, here are some fast troubleshooting strategies to help you out.

 The Thermostat Isn’t Functioning

 Because a thermostat controls your furnace’s air temperature, turning it off might cause it to spew frigid air.

 Get rid of your thermostat if it has ceased functioning.
 Contact a professional furnace repair in Tulare for improved control and comfort, or consider upgrading to a smart thermostat.

 The Control Panel Is Broken